CVPRLab-UniParthenope/EmoP3D/README.md

 EmoP3D is a pyramidal neural network for emotion recognition, based on biological pyramidal neurons developed in [[1]](#1);

-Code for Poster Session at IWCV18:

-> Di Nardo E., Petrosino A., Ullah I. - Spatio-Temporal Pyramidal Deep Learning in Emotion Recognition.
-Poster presented at: International Workshop on Computer Vision (IWCV); 2018, May 29-31; Modena, Italy.

 ## Datasets & Results

 Code is tested on eNTERFACE '05 [[2]](#2) and ICT Youtube [[3]](#3) datasets;